MCSLTeam/MCSL2/README_EN.md

 The official website of MCSL 2：[https://mcsl.netlify.app](https://mcsl.netlify.app)

-The official website of MCSL 2 API：[https://whdlx.gitee.io/mcslapi](https://whdlx.gitee.io/mcslapi)
+The official website of MCSL 2 API：[https://mcslapi.netlify.app/](https://mcslapi.netlify.app/)

-(In China, you may need to use a web acceleration tool for GitHub, such as Watt Toolkit.)

 MCSL 2 has redesigned the user interface, develop with cleaner code logic.
 In addition to Launch, Configuration, and Download, many extension tools have been added to MCSL 2.
 You can preview the UI of MCSL 2 [here](https://mcsl.netlify.app/preview).